 I sat quietly in the gorgeous chair before the dressing mirror frowning and he pulled another chair to sit on and moved my chair to face him.

 I stood up.

-“Don’t say that again, you will be leaving on Sunday when I travel back to Lagos.”
+“Don’t say that again, you’ll be leaving on Sunday when I travel back to Lagos.”
 He said as he got up to let his mum in.

-“Okay.”
-I said quietly with a lot of thoughts on my mind.
+I kept quiet with a lot of thoughts on my mind.

-“Mama, I called you here to let you know that Amaka had been behaving somehow ever since the engagement.
-I have tried to make things work but it seems she was prepared to make my life difficult for me.”
+“Mama, Amaka had been behaving somehow ever since the engagement.
+I have tried to make things work but it seems she was prepared to make my life difficult.”

 “What is it Amaka?” she asked with her eyes glaring at me and I noticed since I knew her she could be a determined woman.